Easy Power Bowls

 • Cherry tomatoes or grape tomatoes

-Other ideas?
 Pineapple adds a nice sweet and savory combination.
 Small 1 to 2-inch sections of corn on the cob works, and so does diced eggplant.
-You can use cauliflower, but we recommend steaming them first (see Grilled Cauliflower).
+You can use cauliflower, but we recommend steaming it first (see this Grilled Cauliflower recipe).

-What to avoid?
+What veggies to avoid here?
 Broccoli and asparagus are too hard to skewer.
-Carrots and potatoes should be avoided, or parboiled.
-Brussels sprouts also aren’t ideal for skewers, as they take slightly longer than the above veggies.
+Carrots and potatoes should be avoided, or you should parboil them first.
+Brussels sprouts also aren’t ideal for skewers, since they take slightly longer to grill then the above veggies.

 Veggie kabobs